+NEW ZEALAND DATA SHEET

+1. PRODUCT NAME

+BELKYRA® (deoxycholic acid) 10 mg/mL Solution for Injection

+2. QUALITATIVE AND QUANTITATIVE COMPOSITION

+BELKYRA® injection contains deoxycholic acid (10 mg/mL) as the active ingredient.

+For a full list of excipients, see section 6.1 List of excipients.

+3. PHARMACEUTICAL FORM

-AUSTRALIAN PRODUCT INFORMATION BELKYRA® (DEOXYCHOLIC ACID) 1 NAME OF MEDICINE Deoxycholic acid 2 QUALITATIVE AND QUANTITATIVE COMPOSITION BELKYRA® solution for injection contains deoxycholic acid 10 mg/mL For the full list of excipients, see Section 6.1 List of excipients.
-3 PHARMACEUTICAL FORM BELKYRA® (deoxycholic acid) injection is a formulation of synthetically derived deoxycholic acid in a sterile solution for subcutaneous injection.
+BELKYRA[®] (deoxycholic acid) injection is a formulation of synthetically derived deoxycholic acid in a sterile solution for subcutaneous injection.
 No human or animal-derived materials are used in the manufacture of synthetic deoxycholic acid.

 Deoxycholic acid is a white to off-white crystalline powder and is freely soluble in alkaline solutions.
 The pKa and logP of deoxycholic acid have been determined at 25°C to be 6.0 and 4.1, respectively.

-BELKYRA® injection is a clear, colourless, liquid essentially free of visible particulates.
+BELKYRA[®] injection is a clear, colourless liquid essentially free of visible particulates.
 Each single-use 2 mL vial contains 20 mg (10 mg/mL) of deoxycholic acid formulated in a sterile solution of sodium hydroxide, dibasic sodium phosphate, sodium chloride and water for injections.
 The formulation is adjusted to pH 8.3 with hydrochloric acid or sodium hydroxide and has a tonicity compatible with that of biological tissues and fluids.

+4. CLINICAL PARTICULARS

+4.1 Therapeutic indications

+BELKYRA[®] (deoxycholic acid) injection is indicated for improvement in the appearance of moderate to severe convexity or fullness associated with submental fat in adults.

+4.2 Dose and method of administration

+Dosing Considerations

-4 CLINICAL PARTICULARS 4.1 Therapeutic indications BELKYRA® (deoxycholic acid) injection is indicated for improvement in the appearance of moderate to severe convexity or fullness associated with submental fat in adults.
-4.2 Dose and method of administration Dosing Considerations BELKYRA® injection should be administered by a medical practitioner, who understands the relevant submental anatomy and associated neuromuscular structures and any alterations to the anatomy in a particular individual patient (e.g. due to prior surgical or aesthetic procedures) (see Section 4.4 Special warnings and precautions for use).
+BELKYRA[®] injection should be administered by a medical practitioner, who understands the relevant submental anatomy and associated neuromuscular structures and any alterations to the anatomy in a particular individual patient (e.g. due to prior surgical or aesthetic procedures) (see 4.4 Special warnings and precautions for use).

 Screen patients for other potential causes of submental convexity/fullness (e.g. thyromegaly and cervical lymphadenopathy).

 Use caution in patients who have had prior surgical or aesthetic treatment of the submental area.
+Changes in anatomy/landmarks or the presence of scar tissue may impact the ability to safely administer BELKYRA[®] injection or to obtain the desired aesthetic result.

+Paediatric population (< 18 years of age)

+Safety and effectiveness in patients below the age of 18 years have not been established and BELKYRA[®] is not intended for use in children or adolescents.

+Dose

-Changes in anatomy/landmarks or the presence of scar tissue may impact the ability to safely administer BELKYRA® injection or to obtain the desired aesthetic result.
-Recommended Dose BELKYRA® is injected into subcutaneous fat tissue in the submental area using an area-adjusted dose of 2 mg/cm2. - A single treatment consists of up to a maximum of 50 injections, 0.2 mL each (up to a total of 10 mL), spaced 1 cm apart. - Up to 6 single treatments may be administered at intervals no less than 1 month apart.
-Administration BELKYRA® injection is supplied in vials containing 2 mL of a 10 mg/mL solution and should be clear, colourless and free of particulate matter.
-Visually inspect BELKYRA® vials for particulate matter and/or discolouration and discard the vial if the solution is discoloured and/or contains particulate matter.
+BELKYRA[®] is injected into subcutaneous fat tissue in the submental area using an area-adjusted dose of 2 mg/cm2.

+- A single treatment consists of up to a maximum of 50 injections, 0.2 mL each (up to a total of 10 mL), spaced 1 cm apart. - Up to 6 single treatments may be administered at intervals no less than 1 month apart.

+Method of administration

+BELKYRA[®] injection is supplied in vials containing 2 mL of a 10 mg/mL solution and should be clear, colourless and free of particulate matter.

+Visually inspect BELKYRA[®] vials for particulate matter and/or discolouration and discard the vial if the solution is discoloured and/or contains particulate matter.

 Gently invert the vial several times prior to use.
 Do not dilute.
 After use, discard any remaining solution in the vial.
 Product is for single use in one patient only.

+Injection Technique

-Injection Technique The safe and effective use of BELKYRA® injection depends on the use of the correct number and locations for injections, proper needle placement and administration techniques (see Section 4.4 Special warnings and precautions for use).
+The safe and effective use of BELKYRA[®] treatment depends on the use of the correct number and locations for injections, proper needle placement and administration techniques (see 4.4 Special warnings and precautions for use).